 A range of materials for healthcare professionals have also been produced and can be found on the NHS Education Scotland (NES) website.

-Guidance is available from Public Health England (PHE) on the use of antiviral agents for the treatment and prophylaxis of seasonal influenza.
+UK Health Security Agency guidance is available at: Guidance on use of antiviral agents for the treatment and prophylaxis of seasonal influenza.

 Point of Care Tests (POCT)

 The Scottish Microbiology and Virology Network (SMVN) and the Scottish Health Protection Network (SHPN) have produced a joint advisory statement that describes key recommendations that will ensure a better access to diagnostic data for future seasons.

 For all infection prevention and control guidance visit the A-Z pathogens section of the National Infection and Prevention Control Manual.

 In the season 2020 to 2021, the flu vaccines procured for Scotland are in line with the Joint Committee for Vaccination and Immunisation (JVCI).
 Please see the JVCI guidance 2021/22 (external website) for more information.

 New delivery arrangements

 The Vaccine Transformation Programme (VTP) in Scotland began on 1 April 2018 to modernise the delivery of vaccination programmes, including influenza vaccination.
 This involves transferring the delivery of such programmes away from a GP-based one to one involving delivery through specialist teams through the NHS board and Health and Social Care Partnerships (HSCP).
 This had only been partially progressed by late 2019 but has since accelerated in light of COVID.
 By late 2020, Scotland now has a mixed delivery model for influenza vaccination which varies by NHS Board.